Skip to navigation Skip to content

 Customers may be eligible for Partner Bereavement Payment (PBV) if their partner dies.
 PBV can be assessed as either part of a new claim or when an existing recipient contacts.
 For more information, see Partner Bereavement Payment (PBV).

-See JobSeeker Payment (JSP) and Youth Allowance (YA) (Provisional).
+See JobSeeker Payment (JSP) and Youth Allowance (YA) (Provisional) for processing instructions to action the work item.

 Pending Carer Payment (CP) and/or Carer Allowance (CA)